Robotic Pediatric Neuroendoscope Tool

 Breast cancer is characterized by progressive modifications of the microenvironment of mammary tissue.
 Being able to monitor these tissue changes can be critical to improving clinicians’ diagnoses and designing early intervention strategies.
 This research project focuses on the fabrication, manipulation, and application of microengineered devices for the breast cancer diagnosis.

 The goal of this project is to develop a fully MRI-compatible neurosurgical robot that is capable of removing brain tumor under the direct control of a surgeon using imaging information from frequently-updated MRI.
 We are currently working towards developing a full-scale working prototype of MINIR by incorporating remote actuation, sensing, and control along with electro-cauterization and suction and irrigation capability.
-This project is in collaboration with University of Maryland School of Medicine, Baltimore.

 The goal of this project is to develop multi-degree-of-freedom catheters to account for the catheter placement errors and enhance catheter maneuverability.
 SMA actuators are located at discrete locations along the length of the catheter to generate steering forces, enable active trajectory corrections, and achieve tip articulation.
 This research involves SMA characterization, model-based control, motion planning, ultrasound-based tracking of the cannula, and sensor development.